WoltLab/docs.woltlab.com/docs/php/api/list_views.md

 `DateFilter` is a filter for columns that contain unix timestamps.

+### FloatFilter

+`FloatFilter` is a filter for columns that contain float values.

+### FormOptionFilter

+`FormOptionFilter` is a filter for columns that are based on `IFormOption`.

+#### I18nTextFilter

+`I18nTextFilter` is a filter for text columns that are using i18n phrases.

+### IntegerFilter

+`IntegerFilter` is a filter for columns that contain integer values.

+#### IpAddressFilter

+`IpAddressFilter` is a filter for columns that contain IPv6 addresses, allowing the user to enter addresses in the IPv4 format too.

 ### LabelFilter

 `LabelFilter` allows to filter a list view by labels.